michaeldallariva/MichkaMC/README.md

 MichkaMC ("Michka Mail &amp; Chat") is a privacy‑first Android client that puts your email, private messaging, calendar, to‑dos and contacts in one app — and keeps all of it encrypted at rest with a key that only you can unlock.
 The chat is fully end‑to‑end encrypted and routes through a **zero‑knowledge relay** you can self‑host, so no server ever sees your messages.

-No emojis anywhere — the UI uses clean vector icons only.
-Material 3, dark and light themes, 60 fps Compose UI.

 ## Features

 ### 📧 Email